-Property taxes include amounts levied against all real, public utility and tangible personal property (used in business) located in the School District.
-Real property tax revenue received in calendar 2011 represents collections of calendar year 2010 taxes.
-Real property taxes received in calendar year 2011 were levied after April 1, 2010, on the assessed value listed as of January 1, 2010, the lien date.
+Property taxes include amounts levied against all real and public utility property located in the School District.
+Real property tax revenue received in calendar 2012 represents collections of calendar year 2011 taxes.
+Real property taxes received in calendar year 2012 were levied after April 1, 2011, on the assessed value listed as of Januarly 1, 2011, the lien date.
 Assessed values for real property taxes are established by State law at thirty-five percent of appraised market value.
 Real property taxes are payable annually or semi-annually.
 If paid annually, payment is due December 31; if paid semi-annually, the first payment is due December 31 with the remainder payable by June 20.
 Under certain circumstances, State statute permits alternate payment dates to be established.

-Public utility property tax revenue received in calendar 2011 represents collections of calendar year 2010 taxes.
-Public utility real and tangible personal property taxes received in calendar year 2011 became a lien December 31, 2009, were levied after April 1, 2010 and are collected in 2011 with real property taxes.
+Public utility property tax revenue received in calendar year 2012 represents collections of calendar year 2011 taxes.
+Public utility real and tangible personal property taxes received in calendar year 2012 became a lien December 31, 2010, were levied after April 1, 2011 and are collected with real property taxes.
+Public utility real property is assessed at thirty-five percent of true value; public utility tangible personal property currently is assessed at varying percentages of true value.